aridjayarecipes/cutesrecipes.web.app/content/post/1861-how-to-make-speedy-beetroot-and-carrot-soup.md

 - "Add Beetroot, carrot, 1-1/2 cup water and salt."
 - "Close the lid and do 6-7 whistle after that close the flame."
 - "If u have hand mixer u blend it or u can do in mixer also for make smoth paste."
-- "After done smoth paste add some butter and for garnish u can cream (it's optional)"
+- "After done smoth paste add some butter and for garnish u can cream (it&#39;s optional)"
 categories:
 - Recipe
 tags: